Extraltodeus/Uncond-Zero-for-ComfyUI/README.md

 This is how long your context will be.
 Meaning, how many times 77 tokens you can use.

-The issue is that if you set it at 1, any prompt being longer will make it:
-- spam your CLI
+The issue is that if you set it at 1, any prompt being longer will make it spam your CLI and ignore the extra.
-- ignore it

 If you set it at more than one during the creation and use a shorter conditioning it will generate noise while spamming the CLI.